About

 New Perspectives

-Explore bold, locally built technologies that challenge extractive systems
+Explore bold, African built technologies that challenge extractive systems